-- Heat half-and-half and sugar in a saucepan over low heat, adding vanilla “caviar” to the mixture.
+- Heat half-and-half and sugar in a saucepan over low heat, adding vanilla bean “caviar” to the mixture.
 (You can also add the scraped vanilla bean to the pan for extra flavor, but be sure to discard the bean before moving to the next step.)
 Turn off heat when mixture is totally heated, but NOT boiling.

 - Beat egg yolks with a whisk or an electric mixer until pale yellow and slightly thick.
 Temper the egg yolks by SLOWLY drizzling 1/2 cup of hot half-and-half mixture into the eggs, whisking constantly.
 Pour the egg yolk/half-and-half mixture back into the pan containing the rest of the half and half mixture.
 Cook over low to medium-low heat until quite thick, stirring constantly.
 You will know the custard is ready when it reaches 185 degrees F. or coats the back of a metal spoon.

 - Prepare in an ice cream maker per manufacturers directions.
 Add chocolate chips and caramel to machine during last 10 seconds of processing.